All Products

 Capacity monitoring data is generated in real time and may not be the same as the usage data recorded in your bills.
 For information about how to view the billing and usage details of a file system, see View your bills.

-View the capacity monitoring data in the NAS console
+View data in the NAS console

 1. Log on to the NAS console.